Skip to content

 The Housing and Community Environment Program (HCE), under the Allegheny County Health Department, works to keep housing and neighborhoods safe from public health and safety hazards.

-Have you contacted your landlord about an issue in your home and nothing has been done?
+Have you contacted your landlord about an issue in your home, and nothing has been done?
 ACHD takes complaints, contacts the landlord, then offers to the resident at no cost, a full inspection for violations of our regulations.
 A report will be provided to the resident and landlord through the mail with information on follow up.
 Emergency situations such as sewage, lack of heat or other utilities will have a faster turn-around than other violations.
 It is important to note that contacting ACHD cannot be used as grounds for an eviction.
 ACHD inspectors are looking for anything that could result in a health or safety problem.

-Do you have a neighbor not keeping their trash contained or otherwise drawing pests?
-We can take a complaint on that as well and contact them before going to inspect the outside of the property.
-Additionally, ACHD takes complaints about facilities like boarding homes, hotel/rooming houses, and public pools and bathing places.
+ACHD takes complaints about facilities like boarding homes, hotel/rooming houses, and public pools and bathing places.
 Everyone deserves to live in a safe and healthy environment, and we can help with that.

 To report a concern, you can call 412-350-4046 or use the Allegheny County Self-Service Portal.
 Select Request Service/File Complaint, then select Health Department, and then select the Housing tab.
 ACHD cannot help until it knows about it!